 More information regarding how to automate the import/export process with Webhooks and Callbacks is available here.

 Should you need to audit the activity in the localization projects hosted on your POEditor account, we’ve got you covered.
-We have logs for everything: an Activity Log, a Webhooks Log, and API Log and, of course, a Callbacks Log.
+We have logs for everything: an Audit Log, a Webhooks Log, and API Log and, of course, a Callbacks Log.

 With these logs, you can track important events in your localization projects, find out if a script is flawed, debug, etc.